AlynMing/SimpleTodo/README.md

 ## Notes

 Most of the challenges I faced while creating the Simple Todo app were mainly technical.
+I was unable to successfully set up the emulator on my local device, and I also ran into some trouble while following along with the videos.
+Lastly, I had complications with working within the terminal as I prepared to submit my project.
+All of these issues combined have been causes of my late submission, which was impossible to turn in on Tuesday since I had to go get a new computer on Tuesday just to do this.

 ## License